dialogue-evaluation/GramEval2020/README.md

 ### Data:
 Training data include news, social networks, fiction and non-fiction, business, poetry, and historical texts of the 17th century.
-Data listed at [data.md](https://github.com/dialogue-evaluation/GramEval2020/blob/master/data.md) include:
+Data listed in [data.md](https://github.com/dialogue-evaluation/GramEval2020/blob/master/data.md) file include:
 * training data with full annotation - the resulting work of our team of annotators and existing UD treebanks
 * additional data with automatic ("dirty") annotation
 * additional materials such as frequency lists and models based on the third-party resources
 * development sets ([open test data](https://github.com/dialogue-evaluation/GramEval2020/tree/master/dataOpenTest)) for preliminary evaluation of the model

 It is allowed to train on all the data (train + dev), but for the convenience of participants, the dev set is selected for the preliminary evaluation of the model.
+As data come from different sources, they differ in data size for different registers, available levels of annotation and annotation quality, and attested combinations of feature tags for particular parts of speech.

 During the evaluation phase, submissions are evaluated against the closed test data, which include texts in many genres and from different sources in Russian.